DIY and Garden Safety

 - Ensure that all tools, paint and chemicals are kept safely out of the reach of children.

 - Take extra care with sharp cutting tools.

 - Follow manufacturers instructions very carefully when using adhesives, especially the instant type.

 - Use an RCD - residual current device - if you are using electrical equipment outdoors.

 - Keep children and pets away when carrying out DIY.

 - Keep barbecues well away from trees, buildings and fences.
 Never pour petrol on a barbecue.

 - Some plants and berries are poisonous or can cause an allergic reaction.

 - Keep all products in their original containers and always follow the manufacturer’s guidance when using equipment.

 DIY electrical work in homes is covered by Building Regulations.
 You can still do your own work, but some riskier jobs may need to be approved by your local authority's Building Control Department.
-For information on the rules affecting people carrying out electrical work in homes and gardens call Communities and Local Government free on 0870 1226 236.
+For information on the rules affecting people carrying out electrical work in homes and gardens, visit the Department for Communities and Local Government HERE, or telephone 030 3444 0000.
 Alternatively, call your local authority's Building Control Department for advice.